Strapped for cash? Don’t worry, you’re not alone. Millions of Americans take out personal loans every year.

 Now that we’ve covered the basics of installment loans, let’s look at loans available through Jora Credit.

 Jora offers unsecured loans only.
 But because they don’t need collateral, their loans are fast.
-You can have your cash within a day of applying.
+You can have your cash within a day of applying, so these are good alternatives to online payday loans, which will have much higher interest rates.

 They offer loans between $500 and $2,600, which is perfect for a bad credit loan to support that unexpected expense that just popped up.
 Plus, you can term out your loan up to 30 months.
 That means you’ll have 30 months to repay it.